Right handed or left handed does it matter

-DJS was working for HESCO an office furniture manufacturer as the production manager.
-Attempting to improve drawer box construction a decision was made to set up a drawer building station.
-As part of the building station the tools required for assembly of the drawer boxes were assigned to a specific location in the building station to facilitate the tools being within easy reach and always being in position for next use.
-Once the building station was designed and setup the station was turned over to the drawer builder.
-During the first production inspection of the station it was discovered that the assembly tools were not being placed in their assigned positions after each use.
-The drawer builder was instructed that assembly tools must be placed in their assigned positions.
-In the course of the second production inspection of the station it was discovered that once again the tools were not being placed into their assigned positions.
-An explanations was demanded of the drawer builder as to why they were not following protocol.
+DJS was working for HESCO an office furniture manufacturer, as the production manager.
+To improve drawer box construction, a decision was made to set up a drawer building station.
+As part of the building station, the tools required for assembly of the drawer boxes were assigned to a specific location in the building station to facilitate the tools being within easy reach and always being in position for next use.
+Once the building station was designed and set up, the station was turned over to the drawer builder.
+During the first production inspection of the station, it was discovered that the assembly tools were not being placed in their assigned positions after each use.
+The drawer builder was instructed that assembly tools must be placed in their allotted positions.
+During the second production inspection of the station, it was discovered that once again, the tools were not being placed into their assigned positions.
+An explanation was demanded of the drawer builder as to why they were not following protocol.
 The answer is a case study in why you include the assembly personnel in the design of their work stations.
-In replying the drawer builders answer was short and sweet, you built a right handed work station and I am left handed.
+In replying the drawer builder's answer was short and sweet, you built a right-handed work station, and I am left-handed.